ccnmtl/compiled3/content/articles/vue-data.md

 The big "but" to all of this is when the clientside components need to pass data back upstream.
-Then, of course, the client must post back to the server via a well-known api.
+Then, of course, the client must post back to the server via a well-known API.
 I've gone back and forth how I feel about delivering data to the client one way and updating it in another way.
 That feels a bit messy and inconsistent.
 So far, I've gone full REST in these cases, but the problems outlined above have definitely bitten me.